bplewe/opencensus/README.md

-# opencensus
+# Open Census Mapping

-Tools and data for mapping historical census microdata
+This site is a repository for sharing tools and data for mapping historical Census microdata (household/individual/household level).